magic142/magic_SerialMIDI/README.md

 Open the application, and select the serial ports and MIDI outputs.

-Set the baud rate and click "Start" to begin converting data from serial to MIDI.
+Set the baud rate and click "Start" to convert data from serial to MIDI.